 A floating breakfast tray – stocked with goodies for two and best enjoyed in the pool

-Rates generally include breakfast, served either in the Crest or right to your villa.
+Rates generally include breakfast, served either in Hue restaurant or right to your villa.

 Once a week, the resort hosts Moonlight Cinema – a classic Hollywood movie screening at the pool with drinks and snacks.

 Beach, spa, gym, fitness classes, three pools, activities room, library, boutique, laundry, WiFi.
 In rooms: private pools, furnished pool terrace, TV, DVD player, air-conditioning, free bottled water, tea, coffee, daily fresh fruit.

 For sea views and sunsets, the Ocean-View Pool Villas can’t be beaten.
 For ultimate swagger, though, it has to be Bond-villain lair Fahn Noi Private Island Pool Villa with its commanding spot on the tip of the island, preposterous proportions and enormous private pool.

 There are three, so choose your own aquatic adventure: the central salt-water pool has Gulf of Thailand views and perfect parasols, the children’s pool is, um, splashy, and the adults-only plunge pool is the definition of serenity.